 - Qualitative measure the cumulative grade point average of 2.0 or higher at the second year.
-See chart in Undergraduate programs for specific measures. - Quantitative measure of progress 67% percentage of attempted credit hours applicable to the students' degree are completed - Maximum time frame Students are given 150% of the published program length of the student's current degree program to complete all degree requirements
+See chart in Undergraduate programs for specific measures. - Quantitative measure of progress 67% percentage of attempted credit hours applicable to the students'

+- degree are completed (for this calculation, the Financial Aid Office rounds up/down from 66.5% for final determination of eligibility) - Maximum time frame Students are given 150% of the published program length of the student's current degree program to complete all degree requirements